 3. Encourage flexible learning.

 New starters, site contractors and visitors are often very eager to start their work as soon as they arrive on site.
 By giving inductees the chance to complete their training in their own time before they start enables them to approach an induction in their own way, at their own pace, leaving staff and visitors to get on with the job at hand when they arrive.
+We have even put together an induction checklist to help get you started.

 4. Don’t be afraid to mention core values and culture.